-The sliding window algorithm is enabled by default, but can be disabled using the BDD sliding window variable ordering algorithm option (see options section above).
+The sliding window algorithm is enabled by default, but can be disabled using the BDD sliding window variable ordering algorithm option (see the options section).

 The default maximum length of the window that is used is 4.
 The actual window may be smaller, if less than 4 variables and/or location pointers are present in the model.
-The maximum length of the window can be configured using the BDD sliding window size option (see options section above).
+The maximum length of the window can be configured using the BDD sliding window size option (see the options section).
 The option to set the maximum length only has effect if the sliding window variable ordering algorithm is enabled.
 The size must be an integer number in the range [1..12].